MesyMacos/pdsnd_github/README.md

 ### Date: 4th December, 2019
 This project was forked on the 4th of December 2019.
 The first commit and updates to the README.md file was pushed on this date too.
+Some changes had to be made to pass the submission, speciafically the commit messages.

 ### Project Title: Post your work on Github
 The post your work on Github is an Udacity project in the PDSND.